RECON: Reasoning with Condensation for Efficient Retrieval-Augmented Generation: Proposed Method

 \subsection{Summarizer Training}

 The summarizer is trained in two stages.
-The first stage provides relevance detection ability, while the second aligns the model with high-quality summarization preferences distilled from a stronger teacher model.
+The first stage equips it with relevance detection over retrieved passages; the second aligns it with high-quality summarization preferences distilled from a stronger teacher model.

-\textbf{Stage 1: Supervised fine-tuning on MS MARCO.} Given a query $x_i$ and ten candidate passages $D_i=\{d_{i1},\ldots,d_{i10}\}$, the task is to predict the relevant passage.
-In MS~MARCO question answering dataset~\cite{bajaj2016msmarco}, at most one passage is labeled as relevant.
-We initialize with a lightweight model $M_s$~(Qwen2.5-3B-Instruct) with a linear classification head to score each $d_{ij}$ conditioned on $x_i$, trained using a cross-entropy loss.
+\paragraph{Stage 1: Relevance pretraining on MS MARCO.} Our goal is to enable the summarizer to identify relevant information within a noisy observation.
+In the MS~MARCO question answering dataset~\citep{bajaj2016msmarco}, at most one passage per query is labeled as relevant.
+Given a query $x_i$ and ten candidate passages $D_i=\{d_{i1},\ldots,d_{i10}\}$, the relevance-pretraining task is to correctly classify the ground-truth relevant passage.
+We initialize with a lightweight model $M_s$~(Qwen2.5-3B-Instruct) augmented with a linear classification head, scoring each $d_{ij}$ conditioned on $x_i$ under a cross-entropy loss.
 This equips the summarizer with a strong relevance prior for later generative training.
+As we show in~\cref{subsec:result_analysis}, this step is critical for the final search-agent performance.

+\paragraph{Stage 2: Summarization training via distillation.} Having equipped the summarizer model with the basic ability to identify relevant information, we now aim to improve its summarization capability.
+Recall our principle is to design a modular, plug-and-play summarizer that can meet different summary desiderata.
+We draw inspiration from prior works on abstract summarization and its evaluation~\citep{kryscinski2020evaluatingthefactualconsistency,fabbri2021summeval,zhu2021enhancingfactualconsistency,luo2023chatgptfactualinconsistencyevaluator} and propose a paradigm to train the summarizer to summarize the retrieved documents for different aspects.
+We refer to our approach as \textit{multi-aspect summaries}.
+We design six guiding aspects: \emph{factual correctness}, \emph{completeness}, \emph{coverage}, \emph{coherence}, \emph{clarity}, and \emph{logicality} following the literature, then craft corresponding training data for optimization.

-\textbf{Stage 2: Distillation from GPT-4o-mini.} We further fine-tune the summarizer using multi-aspect summaries generated by GPT-4o-mini.
-Training data is drawn from NQ and HotpotQA queries, consistent with \ours’s training distribution to avoid leakage.
-For each source question $x_i$, we collect query sets $X_i$ and associated document sets $\mathcal{D}_i$ from Search-R1's rollouts.
-We prompt GPT-4o-mini for a multi-document query-focused summary~\cite{xu2020coarse} under six guiding aspects: \emph{factual correctness}, \emph{completeness}, \emph{coverage}, \emph{coherence}, \emph{clarity}, and \emph{logicality} (prompt templates in~\cref{asec:prompt-templates}).
+Specifically, we use the seed queries from NQ and HotpotQA datasets, consistent with \ours’s training distribution to avoid leakage.
+For each seed question $x_i$, we collect the query sets $X_i$ and associated document sets $\mathcal{D}_i$ from Search-R1's rollouts.
+We prompt a proprietary model GPT-4o-mini for a multi-document query-focused summary~\citep{xu2020coarse} under the aforementioned aspects (prompt templates in~\cref{asec:prompt-templates}).
+Notably, we design our prompt to include a general instruction and the specific aspect, instructing the model to generate a high-quality summary while optimizing for one specific aspect.
 Finally, we obtain 468k HotpotQA and 1.0M NQ summaries, forming the distillation mixture (more details in~\cref{asec:distillation-data}).